vikashpandey3401/StackFinanceBEAssignment/README.md

 ## Entry point

 The entry point  is the (./src/server.ts) file.

-# Quick start

-Run the service

-- `npm run dev` for starting the service using ts-node-dev to auto restart the server on changes.

 # Build app

 - `npm run build` to build the project.